iaincollins/structured-data-testing-tool/README.md

 ### Contributing

-Contributions are welcome!
+Contributions are welcome - especially additions and improvements to the built-in presets.

 This can include bug reports, feature requests, ideas, pull requests, examples of how you have used this tool (etc).

 Please see the [Code of Conduct](https://github.com/glitchdigital/structured-data-testing-tool/blob/master/CODE_OF_CONDUCT.md) and complete the issue and/or Pull Request templates when reporting bugs, requesting enhancements or contributing code.

-General feedback on how you use Structured Data Testing Tool is also very helpful.
+Feedback and insight on how you use Structured Data Testing Tool is also very helpful.